A 7-Day Spring Adventure in Japan

 We took the bullet train to Kyoto (2 hours 35 minutes) — and yes, you can spot Mount Fuji on the way if you sit on the right side of the train!
 Pro tip: while reservations are an option, we found the unreserved cars often empty and easy to hop on.

-In Kyoto, we spent 4 days soaking in history and beauty:
+In Kyoto, we spent four days soaking in history and beauty:

 • To-ji Temple